-II.
-Individual criminal accountability for commanders and superiors in peace operations ability mechanisms.
+In terms of individual criminal accountability for commanders and superiors in peace operations, or military operations more generally, the effectiveness of it is largely a matter of national jurisdictions.
+Therefore, the key to ensuring effective command responsibility or superior responsibility in peace operations will be the existence of adequate national accountability mechanisms.
 This is particularly the case in relation to military personnel, but for all the reasons already identified and mentioned today, it is much more difficult when it comes to civilians or civilian police components of peace operations.
 The reason why I say that is because when one considers the law applicable to peace operations and peacekeeping forces, generally the premise is that they will be immune to the host nation or receiving State's legal regime or criminal regime.
 As such, they would carry with them their own national domestic disciplinary codes and criminal law and obviously they will also be subject to the broader international legal framework.
 In this regard, some developing countries, unfortunately, do not have sophisticated or robust internal legal mechanisms allowing them to effectively prosecute their own peacekeepers that are attached to peacekeeping operations in their domestic courts.
 That is an area organisations such as the Commonwealth Secretariat and other intra-regional organisations are focusing on so as to ensure that the troops contributing countries are actually able to deliver accountability within their own national mechanisms.